-Cerebral palsy can affect all different areas of the body, including the muscles that make up the mouth.
-This can make it difficult for them to speak, resulting in non-verbal cerebral palsy.
+Cerebral palsy can affect various muscles of the body, including the ones that make up the mouth.
+This can make it difficult for individuals to speak, resulting in non-verbal cerebral palsy.

 What Causes Non-Verbal Cerebral Palsy?

 Non-verbal cerebral palsy is caused by severe dysarthria, which describes difficulties controlling the muscles necessary to speak.
 Likewise, many children who are non-verbal also struggle with breathing, excessive drooling, chewing, and swallowing (dysphagia).

 Dysarthria can range from mild to severe.
 Generally, those with milder forms of dysarthria speak with slight impediments such as breathiness or slurred speech.
 In contrast, those with more severe forms of dysarthria may not be able to speak at all.

 It’s also important to keep in mind that speech impairments aren’t always related to cerebral palsy.
 Instead, it can be caused by other forms of damage to the brain.